likestream/clj-facebook/README.markdown

 A client API for Facebook.

+# Building #

+Use Leiningen (or ant).

 # What is supported? #

 ## Client ##

-Currently, requesting tokens, maintaining and incrementing session properties, and performing sessionless requests.
+Currently, requesting tokens, maintaining and incrementing session properties, performing requests, and cleaning up Facebook responses.
 For example:

     (use 'com.twinql.clojure.facebook.util)        ; For (last-day).